codatio/codat-docs/docs/expenses/sync-process/reimbursable-expense-transactions.md

 ### Multicurrency transfer transactions

-Sync for Expenses validates each reimburseable expense transaction involving foreign currency.
+Sync for Expenses validates each reimbursable expense transaction involving foreign currency.
 We ensure that the combination of participating currencies will be accepted by the target accounting platform as a valid expense.
 You can read more about [expenses in foreign currency](/expenses/fx-management) and platform support for different transaction types.

-For reimburseable expenses, the currency of the expense (`bill`) is the currency of the supplier (the currency that the employee will be reimbursed in).
+For reimbursable expenses, the currency of the expense (`bill`) is the currency of the supplier (the currency that the employee will be reimbursable in).
 If the employee needed to be reimbursed in a different currency, then they would need to set up a new supplier for the employee for each different currency needed.

 ### Default tax rates

-If you need to remove an associated tax rate from a reimburseable expense, use one of the following default values that have no impact on the expense:
+If you need to remove an associated tax rate from a reimbursable expense, use one of the following default values that have no impact on the expense:

 | Platform          | Default tax rate                 |
 |-------------------|----------------------------------|
 | QuickBooks Online | `NON`                            |

-### Updating reimburseable expenses
+### Updating reimbursable expenses

-In some cases, your customer may want to update a reimburseable expense transaction that was previously synced to their accounting platform.
-Use our [Update reimburseable expense transactions](/sync-for-expenses-api#/operations/update-reimburseable-expense-transaction) endpoint to edit the following parameters and reflect the change in the SMB's accounting software:
+In some cases, your customer may want to update a reimbursable expense transaction that was previously synced to their accounting platform.
+Use our [Update reimbursable expense transactions](/sync-for-expenses-api#/operations/update-reimbursable-expense-transaction) endpoint to edit the following parameters and reflect the change in the SMB's accounting software:

 - Net expense amount
 - Tax amount of the spend